Predicting milk traits from spectral data using Bayesian probabilistic partial least squares regression: Supplementary material

 \section{Supplementary material}

 This file contains the technical appendix for ``Predicting milk traits from spectral data using Bayesian probabilistic partial least squares regression''.

-\begin{itemize} \item Appendix \ref{app:resp_transform} outlines the transformation used on positive-valued response to map them to real numbers. \item Appendix \ref{app:mcmc_details} gives the details of the Markov chain Monte Carlo algorithms used for inference in the Bayesian partial least squares regression models. \item Appendix \ref{app:estimating_the_moments_of_the_posterior_predictive} outlines a computationally efficient method for approximating the posterior predictive distribution of a response from a set parameter posterior samples. \item Appendix \ref{app:sim_results} provides additional numerical comparison results on synthetic data \item Appendix \ref{app:additional_data} provides additional results from analyses of the motivating mid-infrared milk spectral data and the benchmark near-infrared grain mash spectral. \end{itemize}
+\begin{itemize} \item Appendix \ref{app:resp_transform} outlines the transformation used on positive-valued response to map them to real numbers. \item Appendix \ref{app:mcmc_details} gives the details of the Markov chain Monte Carlo algorithms used for inference in the Bayesian partial least squares regression models. \item Appendix \ref{app:posterior_shrinkage} illustrates how the fitted Bayesian partial least squares regression model achieves desired shrinkage. \item Appendix \ref{app:posterior_predictive} outlines a computationally efficient method for approximating the posterior predictive distribution of a response from a set parameter posterior samples, as well as a comparison using predictions conditional on the posterior parameter modes. \item Appendix \ref{app:sim_results} provides additional numerical comparison results on synthetic data \item Appendix \ref{app:additional_data} provides additional results from analyses of the motivating mid-infrared milk spectral data and the benchmark near-infrared grain mash spectral. \end{itemize}